makhshari/StressThing/README.md

 # StressThing
 A testing platform to perform stress test on the Web of Things(WoT).
-You can define your WoT system and your ideal stress config and then do the test.
+WoT systems and users' ideal stress config can be defined explicitly for test execution.
 Results will be presented as below: